-Smart Dog currently offers both private dog training and group classes.
+Science Matters currently offers private dog training and behavior modification as well as educational opportunities on the science of behavior.
 In private training (day training), Kristina will train your dog in your home while you work, relax or take care of other business.
 Once a week, she will teach your family how to maintain the newly established behaviors.
 Day training is faster and more effective than doing the training on your own and is ideal for busy professionals and families.
 However, some people prefer to be more actively involved in training their own dog or don’t require the kind of intensive work done in day training.
-Our dog training classes give you the skills you need to teach your dog to be well-behaved in a variety of real world scenarios and are ideal for dogs of all ages.
+Coaching gives you the skills you need to teach your dog to be well-behaved in a variety of real-world scenarios.

 Brendan Dubia, CDW